 I thought I could never live without her.
 It was hard to imagine life in a world she didn’t exist.
 In my mind, such a world never existed.
 But fate is cruel; it brutally obliterates all that is beautiful and lovely.
 It destroys every promise without compassion and leaves behind what is only miserable and shameful.
-Continue with reading
+Continue reading

 The train was already late.
 I was standing at Platform No. 4 of the Lahore Railway station since 3:30 pm.
 The clock just struck seven, the train was supposed to be there three hours ago.
 I had been planning this little visit of Hyderabad, Sindh, for over a year.
 It was one of the cities in Pakistan I had never been to.
 The last several months of my life had been like a horrible nightmare.
 I had spent months imagining this visit as a necessary escapade for my ailing wife.
 But I had never thought it would be in these circumstances.
 I stood there at the platform holding only the hand of my little boy, my wife was already gone from this world.
-Continue with reading
+Continue reading

 There, on the heavenly crossroads, he stood with his head down as his body trembled, tears and sweat dripped from his face like rainfall.
 The man in the shadow behind his back nudged him and growled, he looked up to the path that winded uphill towards the light and he saw her standing in the pathway.
 She was beaming with delight, wearing a white cloak and a white headscarf that glowed like first light.
-Continue with reading
+Continue reading

 Two weeks have gone by and I still cannot believe you are gone.
 One and a half-year ago, there were many things I wanted you to know; things I wished I had done differently and things I wished I had told you.
 Just a year ago, things were so very different.
 Just a month ago, although the doctors had been telling me otherwise, I didn’t want to believe you were going.
 I know you respected my eccentric nature and still loved me, but I never desired to be so alone as you have left me to be now.
 I didn’t want you to respect my weaknesses so much.
-Continue with reading
+Continue reading

 I always told her she was actually in love with a ghost.
 She used to laugh crazily, and told me “yes, you are no less than a ghost”.